alexnardini/FLAM3_for_SideFX_Houdini/README.md

 many, fast, ready to use functions like **creating and sampling a cdf** and a very robust and super fast **random number generator**.

-Part of the work is done inside the HDA witin the Houdini environment like attribute binding, UI building, parameters creations, their visibility conditions and much more.
+Part of the work is done inside the HDA within the Houdini environment like attribute binding, UI building, parameters creations, their visibility conditions and much more.

 `Imagine the possibilities of Houdini procedural paradigm to control all aspect of your Flame?`